Dolores (artists' model): Paris and Brussels

 Some time after leaving the Tiller School, Norine travelled to Paris where she joined the company of L'Opéra Comique run by the ballet mistress Madame Mariquita and it may be around that time that she began to use the name Dolores.

 She met Sarah Bernhardt and appeared in the Folies Bergère for impresario André Charlot.
 She appeared with Adolph Bolm at the Théâtre Royal de la Monnaie in Brussels and the Alhambra and danced in front of the German Kaiser Wilhelm II for which he gave her a gold powder-box.

 She also danced with Anna Pavlova, and sang in opera and appeared in Ivan the Terrible.
 Despite her success on the continent, however, Dolores does not seem to have become well known in England until she later became a model for Jacob Epstein.

 Frank Amsden

 In 1915, Dolores married Second Lieutenant William Frank Amsden of the Rangers at St Pancras Church, Ipswich, in which town he was stationed.
-They were divorced but she returned to him after her second marriage ended.
+They later divorced but she returned to him after her second marriage ended.
 He subsequently killed himself.